danbz/aesthetic-programming/source/bibliography.md

 - ———. *Precarious Rhapsody: Semiocapitalism and the pathologies of the post-alpha generation*.
 Translated by Arianna Bove, Erik Empson, Michael Goddard, Giuseppina Mecchia, Antonella Schintu and Steve Wright.
 London, UK: Minor Compositions, 2009.
 - Berger, John. *Ways of Seeing*.
 London, UK: Penguin, 1972.
 - Bergson, Henri. *Matter and Memory*.
 Translated by Nancy Margaret Paul and W. Scott Palmer.
 London, UK: Allen and Unwin, 1896.
+- Berlant, Lauren, and Michael Warner.
+“Guest Column: What Does Queer Theory Teach Us about X.” *PMLA* 110, no. 3, (May 1995): 343–49.
 - Berry, David M., and Anders Fagerjord. *Digital Humanities: Knowledge and Critique in a Digital Age*.
 Hoboken, NJ: John Wiley & Sons, 2017.
 - “binary increment.”
 Turing Machine Visualization. <https://turingmachine.io/>.
 - Bivens, Rena.
 “The Gender Binary will not be Deprogrammed: Ten Years of Coding Gender on Facebook.” *New Media & Society* 19 (June 2017): 880–898.